JTX Sprint-7 Review (2026): Is It the Best Home Treadmill Under £1,200?

 How it compares

-Against the flat-fold RunRise XL, the Sprint 7 trades flat storage for a sturdier hydraulic frame, a 12 percent incline and a 3-year warranty.
-Against the step-up Sprint 8 Pro, the Sprint 7 shares the same 12.4 mph top speed and 12 percent incline, but the 8 Pro adds a much larger 22.5-inch screen, a bigger 153 by 55 cm deck, a stronger 3 CHP motor and a light-commercial build.
-Its closest external rival, the NordicTrack T Series 8, needs an iFIT subscription at around £180 a year, which over three years makes the no-subscription Sprint 7 cheaper to own.
-See our best treadmill under £1,000 guide for more.
+Against the flat-fold RunRise XL at £999, the Sprint 7 trades flat storage for a sturdier hydraulic frame, a 12 percent incline and a 3-year warranty, for £150 more.
+Against the step-up Sprint 8 Pro at £1,499, the Sprint 7 shares the same 12.4 mph top speed and 12 percent incline, but the 8 Pro adds a much larger 22.5-inch screen, a bigger 153 by 55 cm deck, a stronger 3 CHP motor and a light-commercial build.
+Its closest external rival, the NordicTrack T Series 8, needs an iFIT subscription at around £180 a year, which over three years makes the no-subscription Sprint 7 cheaper to own despite the higher sticker price.
+If your budget stops short of this, our best treadmill under £1,000 guide covers the bracket just below.

 Where JTX stands in 2026